 Helping My (Independent) Son

 Finally, we dashed out of the endless appointment.
 My son was late for class and I’d been gone too long, but I knew he was starving.
 I pulled into Chipotle and handed him a twenty.
 He tried to give me the leftover change from his order, but I refused and instead, slipped him another twenty.
-He was polite and grateful, but knew better than to try and refuse.
+He was polite and grateful, and knew better than to try and refuse.

 I know his budget is super tight, and he does without many, many things.
 I love helping him out, and suddenly I understood why my parents did the same for me.
 Gas money for trips to visit them, my dad sending me a check and insisting I buy myself a “pretty” and not spend it on bills.

 Spending this rare time with my son meant I was able to learn more about his day-to-day life.
 I hadn’t a clue he walked four blocks to his bus every morning, or that there had been a break-in on his block last fall.
-I feel neglectful, not knowing some of these basic things, but I also realize it’s part of the process of my boys growing up and away.
+I feel neglectful, not knowing some of these basic things, but I also realize it’s part of the process of my boy growing up and away.
 Never growing away from my heart, but away from needing to tell me everything, away from needing my advice for most things.

 That not-always gentle tug of back and forth means that I’ve done my job well.
 And both my sons’ collective happiness and success is my sweet, well-earned reward.